Artem Filimonov

 He is a son of Ukrainian footballer Denys Filimonov.

 Career

 Filimonov is product of youth team system of FC Dnipro.
 Made his debut for FC Chornomorets in the game against FC Illichivets Mariupol on 27 February 2015 in the Ukrainian Premier League.

 On 21 June 2019, Filimonov joined Polish club Olimpia Grudziądz.
 However, already on 19 August 2019, the club announced that he had left the club again by mutual agreement.

+In 2023 he become assistant manager of Fratria.
+On 5 February 2024, together with Babych, he moved to Bulgarian First League club Pirin Blagoevgrad.